jaydenmedia/men-stack-highcharts/README.md

 * Bootstrap is optional for responsive layout.

 ## Issues
-* Map / Reduce API not working with the current setup.
 * Express body-parser does not appear to have any bearing on pages served.

 ## Improvements